paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 I’d continue the same process with shirts, pants, socks, and anything else that was in the laundry basket.

-To break it up, I’d often incorporate a game of peek-a-boo.
+To break it up, I’d often **incorporate a game of peek-a-boo**.
 I’d put a small towel over his face or mine, and he’d pull it off.
 This would result in giggles, lots of giggles.

-### Sing and Dance
+## Sing and Dance

 ![Record player](/img/adrian-korte-5gn2soeac40-unsplash.jpg)